Uniforms of the United States Coast Guard: Service uniforms

 The Winter Dress Blue uniform is an optional variant of the Service Dress Blue Bravo.
 This uniform was originally only authorized during winter months from 1 November to 31 March, but has since been authorized to be worn year round in situations where the formality of the Bravo jacket is not required.
 It consists of a long-sleeve dark blue shirt of the same color as the service dress trousers, without shoulder loops.
 It is worn with the blue necktie and rank insignia pins on the collar (unless a sweater is also worn, in which case the rank is worn on the sweater instead).

-All blue service and dress uniforms are worn with a black, plain-toe oxford shoes or, optionally, black pumps or flats for females.
+All blue service and dress uniforms are worn with a black, plain-toe blucher shoe (but called an "oxford shoe" in regulations) or, optionally, black pumps or flats for females.
 Patent leather versions are authorized.
 White shoes are worn with the dress white uniforms.

 Several optional forms of outerwear may be worn with some or all of these uniforms, all in dark blue, including: a windbreaker; a "wooly pully" commando-style sweater; a cardigan sweater (the same worn by the U.S. Air Force); a trench coat; a waterproof parka; and, for officers, a double-breasted bridge coat (similar to a pea coat but knee-length).